iotaledger/goshimmer/docs/003-markers.md

 2. A new sequence is created.
 > :mega: to be confirmed here.

 A new marker is selected from the strong tips set randomly, and selected from the weak tips set if there's no strong tip.
-A new pair of $[`SID`, `MI`]$ is assigned to the new marker.
+A new pair of $[SID, MI]$ is assigned to the new marker.
 > :mega:  to be confirmed here.